 Krusty discovers that he never had a bar mitzvah as a child.
 He quits his show to have it as an adult, with the help of his father, Rabbi Krustofski.
 Meanwhile, Homer hosts a late-night talk show as a replacement for Krusty's show.

 - Artistic License Religion: Krusty is told he is not a Jewish man because he never had a Bar Mitzvah.
 At the age of 13, a Jewish male is expected to have been educated enough to be personally responsible for following the commandments.
-A Bar Mitzvah is a celebration of this event, not a ceremony where they bestow manhood or Judaism on you, a la a baptism.
+A Bar Mitzvah is a celebration of this event, not a ceremony where they bestow manhood or Judaism on you, like how Christians and Catholics have baptism, Communion, and confirmation.
 In fact, Jews who never had a Bar Mitzvah is not even a rare occurrence; many less religious Jews forgo them.
-Also, many Jews throughout the 20th century went without them because of World War I and especially World War II.
+Also, many Jews throughout the 20th century went without them because of both World Wars and the Holocaust.

 - Even having a Bar Mitzvah as an adult is not a rare or unusual occurrence.
 Many Jews who couldn't have them during wartime had them years or even decades later.
 A man in Israel could not have his Bar Mitzvah because his family was fighting in WWI, so he had it as an adult...100 years later, at the age of 113.